• Skip to primary navigation

 Transistor 2N29551

-Voltage regulator ICs with 3 pins like LM7805 and LM7812 are very good for using in voltage regulator circuit.
+To begin with, voltage regulator ICs with 3 pins like LM7805 and LM7812 are very good for using in voltage regulator circuit.

-This new design uses smart electronic idea to stop big current when short circuit happen so it does not become too hot.
+Therefore, this new design uses smart electronic idea to stop big current when short circuit happen so it does not become too hot.

-When we test this circuit and make output short then only around 0.5A current comes, so there is no overheating happen.
+When we test this circuit and make output short then only around 0.5A current comes, so there is no overheating happen and in this DC voltage regulator T1 work like current limiter.

-If voltage on R2 and R3 goes more than 0.6 to 0.7 volt then T1 turn ON and stop current going to T2.
+If voltage on R2 and R3 goes more than 0.6 to 0.7 volt then T1 turn ON and stop current going to T2; how much voltage needed to stop short circuit depend on value of R2 and R3 together.

-Also R3 and R4 work like voltage divider for T2.
+Also, R3 and R4 work like voltage divider for T2.

 Formula: